grpc/proposal/A92-xds-ext-authz.md

   - [headers](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/external_auth.proto#L75),
     [headers_to_remove](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/external_auth.proto#L92),
     [response_headers_to_add](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/external_auth.proto#L104):
-    See [header rewriting](#header-rewriting) below for details.
+    gRPC will not support rewriting the `:scheme`, `:method`, `:path`, `:authority`, or `host` headers, regardless of what settings are present in the filter's config.
+If the server specifies a rewrite for one of these headers, that rewrite will be ignored.
+Otherwise, header rewriting will be allowed based on the `decoder_header_mutation_rules` config field.
   - query_parameters_to_set, query_parameters_to_remove: Ignored; these
     do not apply to gRPC.
 - dynamic_metadata: Ignored.

-### Header Rewriting

-gRPC will not support rewriting the `:scheme`, `:method`, `:path`, `:authority`, or `host` headers, regardless of what settings are present in the ext_authz filter config.
-If the server specifies a rewrite for one of these headers, that rewrite will be ignored.

 ### Temporary environment variable protection